Known for its breathtaking nature, Iceland is an expensive country that can be visited with a budget of $80 to $200 a day.

 |Cost||% of Total Cost||Cost Per Day|

-Cost per Day in Iceland: $306
+💵 Daily Budget in Iceland: $306

 If I include my flight costs, my Iceland trip came out to $384 per day.

 ✈️ Flight Cost to Iceland: $550

-Campervan & Campsites Cost in Iceland: $1,300
+🚐 Campervan and Campsite Costs in Iceland: $1,300

 My average cost for campervan and campsites in Iceland was $185 per day.
-I was able to split my campervan and insurance cost with another person, but Iceland campsites have a per person camping fee averaging $15 per person per night.
+I was able to split my campervan and insurance costs with another person.
+Iceland campsites have a per-person camping fee averaging $15 per night.

 |Cost Per Person||Cost Per Day|

 ⛽️ Gas Cost in Iceland: $90

 My average cost of gas in Iceland was $13 per day.
-The gas total was $180, but I was was able to split gas with my partner, so the gas cost per person was $90.
+The gas total was $180, but I was able to split the gas with my partner, so the gas cost per person was $90.

 🌭 Food Cost in Iceland: $200

 My average cost of food in Iceland was $29 per day.
 My total cost for groceries was $45.
 My total cost for dining out was $155, which averaged $19 per meal.

 – Bonus, which is the budget option